twbraam/sphinx-markdown-builder/tests/expected/ExampleRSTFile.md

 helpful as a reference.
 This file contains examples of .rst formatting.

-Explanations and more context for each type of element are provided in Work with edX Documentation Source Files.
+Explanations and more context for each type of element are provided in “Work with edX Documentation Source Files”.

 This file covers the following topics.